Buying a home in Mifflintown

-I like to furnish buyers with a road map of the whole deal so they'll know exactly what they can expect.
+I like to furnish buyers with a road map of the whole deal so they know exactly what to expect.

-If you have questions about any of this information or if you're ready to get started, just contact me here or e-mail me at .
+If you have any questions about this information or if you're ready to get started, simply contact me here or e-mail me at .

-Before you start looking for a home, there are several things you'll want to take into account.
+Before you begin looking for a home, there are several things you should consider.

-Keeping your mortgage payment less than or close to 1/3 of your net monthly income is a good rule of thumb to adhere to.
+Ensuring your mortgage payment is less than or close to 30 percent of your monthly income is a good principle to go by.

 Step 2 – Communicate with a real estate agent in Mifflintown

-We'll talk about everything from neighborhoods, schools in the Mifflintown area, the mortgage and housing industries, to any other economic factors that might affect your buying decision today or in the future.
+We'll talk about everything from neighborhoods, schools in the Mifflintown area, the mortgage and housing industries, to any other economic factors that may potentially affect your buying decision today or in the future.

-There are some excellent mortgage professionals in Mifflintown, and I work with a lot of them, so you're in great hands.
+There are some very good mortgage professionals in Mifflintown, and I partner with a lot of them, so you can rest assured that you're in great hands.

-They can assist you in deciding which kind of loan is best for you and help you get qualified.
+They will assist you with deciding which kind of loan is best for you and help you get qualified.

 Step 3 – Begin house hunting

-After our first meeting, I'll begin searching for homes on the market that meet your needs.
+After our first meeting, I'll start searching for available houses on the market that are great for you.

-I'll get a sneak peek of most of the houses and throw out the duds, and then we'll schedule appointments to view the houses when it's most convenient for you.
+I'll get a sneak peek of many of the houses and throw out the duds, and then we'll schedule appointments to tour the homes whenever it's convenient for you.

-When we tour homes, I'll show you the positive features, as well as bad ones.
+As we view the houses, I'll point out positive features, as well as negative ones.
 I'll also ask you what things you like and dislike.

-It's widely common for buyers to amend their wish list as we tour homes and some items become more important than others.
+Oftentimes, buyers change their must-have list as we view homes and some features become more important than others.

-If that's the case, I'll search all the listings once again and narrow it down to the house you've been wishing for.
+If such is the case, I'll search all the listings again and trim it down to the home you've been wishing for.

-An agent's knowledge of the Mifflintown home market is an essential component in your home search.
-And I can assure you I'm informed of all the schools and neighborhoods, and I will communicate which neighborhoods are "hot" and call for prompt action and the ones that are "cold" and allow for thoughtful analysis.
+Your agent's understanding of the Mifflintown home market is a fundamental component in your house search.
+And I assure you I'm mindful of all the neighborhoods and schools, and I will let you know some districts are "hot" and require immediate action and some that are "cool" and allow for cautiousness.

-As we tour homes, I'll be sure to tell you when the asking price has room for bargaining and when I know the house is "priced to sell."
+When we tour homes, I'll be sure to tell you when the asking price has room for negotiation and when I trust the home is "priced to sell."

-When working with an agent, be on guard and make sure you ask lots of questions, as any real estate agent will convince you they know the home market.
+When working with an agent, be on guard and make sure you ask a lot of questions, as every REALTOR in Mifflintown will convince you they truly understand the home market.

-If things don't add up, call me at 717-436-8200 or e-mail me at , and I'll be more than happy to answer any questions you may have.
-My market knowledge will keep you a step above the rest throughout the entire deal.
+If it appears they don't know everything, just call me at 717-436-8200 or e-mail me at , and I'd be glad to answer your questions.
+My knowledge of the market will help you stay a step above the rest throughout the entire deal.

-Step 5 – Find the house you've been waiting for
+Step 5 – Find the home of your dreams

-I'm certain we'll find the house of your dreams in the Mifflintown area.
-When we do, I'll thoroughly create your real estate purchase offer.
-The offer will be tailored to suit your needs and the home, including many contingencies, such as getting financing, completing the home inspection, and a clean title.
+We'll find the house of your dreams in the Mifflintown area, and when that happens, I'll precisely create your purchase offer.
+The offer will be tailored to suit your needs and the home, including many contingencies.
+A few examples are getting financing, carrying out the inspection, and a clean title.

-When turning in your offer, you'll probably need to present "earnest money."
-This is a cash deposit submitted to a home seller to secure the offer to buy the property.
-The amount is usually applied to the cost of closing.
-If the seller accepts the offer, we should close on the home about 30 to 60 days after.
-This allows enough time for your mortgage financing.
+When we send in your purchase offer, you'll probably need to submit "earnest money."
+This is a cash deposit made to a seller to secure an offer to purchase the property.
+The amount is most often applied to the closing costs.
+If the seller accepts your offer, we should close on the home about 30 to 60 days afterward.
+This allows plenty of time for your mortgage financing.

 Step 6 – Negotiate

-A lot of contracts aren't closed on the first offer – it's pretty common to receive a counter offer.
-Don't let this alarm you.
-We'll consider whether or not to accept the counter offer, present our own counter offer, or refuse the seller's offer and go on.
+A lot of contracts don't close on the initial offer.
+It's widely common to receive a counter offer.
+But don't let it alarm you.
+We'll discuss whether or not to take the counter offer, present our own counter offer, or refuse the seller's offer and go on.

 In addition, we'll work within your financing budget.
-And when it's all said and done, we'll compose a contract that's best for you.
+And at the end of the day, we'll create a deal that's best for you.

-After we sign the final deal, you'll start working with your lender to close the loan.
+After we sign the final contract, you'll begin working with your lender to close the loan.

-If you've been pre-qualified, this won't take long at all.
-However, you need to stay in close contact with your mortgage lender.
+If you've been pre-qualified, it shouldn't take much time at all, but you should to stay in close contact with your lender.

-And I'll look after all the property information your mortgage lender needs to close the loan.
+And I'll take care of all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-Your lender will give you a Loan Estimate (LE) detailing your closing costs within three days of taking your application.
-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of receiving your application.
+Your mortgage lender will give you a Loan Estimate (LE) detailing your closing costs within three days of getting your application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of taking your loan application.

-The estimate depends on the loan amount.
-RESPA requirements dictate that it has to involve all closing costs and fall within a close range of accuracy, and I'll study the estimate and let you know if everything looks good.
+The estimate is formed from the loan amount.
+RESPA requirements order that it has to involve all closing costs and fall within a strict range of accuracy, and I'll review the estimate and let you know if everything looks all right.

 Then it's time to close on your house.
-This should happen at a title company or escrow office and will most likely be a smooth and relaxed occurrence.
+This will most often occur at a title company or escrow office and will likely be a smooth and peaceful event.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, just call me at 717-436-8200 or e-mail me at .
+And if you need anything, be sure to contact me at 717-436-8200 or e-mail me at .